EY4180/Networking-Project/README.md

 This would reduce the average time for a client to join, as well as increase the reliability when multiple clients join.

-### Memory Locks + Barriers

-#### Limitation

-My multithreading code does not implement memory locks or barriers.
-Normally, I would protect accesses to global variables inside a thread to prevent race conditions.
-But the program runs fine without them.

-#### Solution

-If this were to be more reliable, memory locks need to be implemented on global varibales.
-This would ensure a error-free experience when adding large amounts of clients - by preventing corruption to server data.

 ### 65536 User Limit

 The current program can service 65536 unique users.
 This is a hard limit set in